xpl/stacktracey/README.md

 const prettyPrintedString = new StackTracey ().pretty
 ```

-It produces a nice compact table layout, supplied with source lines (if available).
-You can even replace the default NodeJS exception printer with this!
+It produces a nice compact table layout, supplied with source lines (if available):

 ```
 at shouldBeVisibleInStackTrace     test.js:25                              const shouldBeVisibleInStackTrace = () => new StackTracey ()